Bale revolt: Origins

-Amhara Resettlement and Taxation
+Amhara resettlement and taxation

 Serious discontent initially began in response to what the Somali and Oromo populations perceived as exploitation by the Ethiopian government.
 The government had begun a process of resettlement in Bale province using Amhara settlers from Shewa, who were overwhelmingly Christian.
 The use of northern settlers to secure southern regions of the empire was a tactic that was used extensively in the 10th to 16th centuries of the Abyssinian Empire and during the reign of Menelik.
 This resettlement policy consequently resulted in a shortage of arable land in Bale due to land expropriation.
 The best land in the region eventually became owned by Amharas and higher officials in the province were disproportionately Christian, greatly incensing the Muslim Oromo/Somali population.
+The rebels aimed to wipe out the domination of the Amhara settlers known as the Neftenya.

 Taxation by the imperial government was also widely viewed as exorbitant and unjust by the population of Bale further inflaming rebellious sentiments in the province.
 A significant increase in land taxes being considered the most aggravating.
-Professor of African Studies, John Markakis would write of the conditions preceding the revolt:"The legal exactions of the state and the landlords were compounded by a host of illegal impositions levied by the ruling class on the peasantry, usually associated with matters related to land.
+Professor of African Studies, John Markakis would write of the conditions preceding the revolt:The legal exactions of the state and the landlords were compounded by a host of illegal impositions levied by the ruling class on the peasantry, usually associated with matters related to land.
 Land measurement, classification, registration, inheritance, litigation and so on were matters that could be concluded only through the payment of enforced bribes to a series of officials, and were subject to the risk of fraud in the process.
 Tax payment itself required the running of a gauntlet manned by officials who had to be bribed to conclude the transaction properly.
 Venality, the hallmark of Ethiopian officialdom throughout the empire, reached its apogee in the conquered areas of the south, where the hapless peasantry had no recourse against it.
 Northern officials serving in the south hoped to amass a small fortune during their tour of duty, and to acquire land through grant, purchase or other means.
-The scale of their exploits in Bale affronted even some of their colleagues...There was precious little return for such impositions."A combination of these government policies are widely considered to be the primary the catalyst of the revolt, as many of the Oromo and Somali peasants would jointly refuse to pay taxes or allow land access to the Ethiopian government.
+The scale of their exploits in Bale affronted even some of their colleagues...There was precious little return for such impositions.A combination of these government policies are widely considered to be the primary the catalyst of the revolt, as many of the Oromo and Somali peasants would jointly refuse to pay taxes or allow land access to the Ethiopian government.

-Somali Independence
+Somali independence

 In 1960, the colonial territory of British Somaliland and the Italian ruled UN Trusteeship of Somalia merged to form the Somali Republic.
 Following the union a desire to merge with Somalia developed among the Somali populations of Ethiopia, many of whom resided in Bale province These sentiments were further inflamed by radio broadcasts and arms supplies from Somalia.